python-poetry/poetry/README.md

 `poetry` will also detect if you are inside a virtualenv and install the packages accordingly.
 So, `poetry` can be installed globally and used everywhere.

-`poetry` also comes with a full fledged dependency resolution library.
+`poetry` also comes with a full-fledged dependency resolution library.

 ## Why?